kimono-koans/httm/README.md

     git clone kimono-koans/httm
     cargo install --path ./httm/
     ```
-2. The optional `zsh` hot-key bindings: Use `ESC+S` to select snapshots filenames to be dropped to your command line, or use `ESC+M` to browse for all of a file's snapshots.
+2. The optional `zsh` hot-key bindings: Use `ESC+s` to select snapshots filenames to be dropped to your command line, or use `ESC+m` to browse for all of a file's snapshots.
 Further example scripts and key bindings are provided as well.

 ## License